-With a Fall 2012 enrollment of 7,959, Farmingdale is the largest of the technology colleges.
-Our increase in applications is the highest among the eight colleges of technology.
+With a Fall 2013 enrollment of 8,163, Farmingdale is the largest of the technology colleges.

 The College has been ranked as one of the best baccalaureate colleges in the North by the U.S. News & World Report.